Disadvantages of NoSQL

 Message us for more information: +91 9987184296

-1 - Lack of Standardization: NoSQL databases do not have a standardized query language like SQL, which can make it harder for developers to learn and work with different NoSQL databases.
+1 - Lack of standardized query language: NoSQL databases do not use a standardized query language like SQL, making it necessary for users to learn multiple query languages depending on the database chosen.

-3) Limited ACID Compliance: NoSQL databases generally sacrifice ACID (Atomicity, Consistency, Isolation, Durability) compliance in favor of scalability and performance, which can be a disadvantage for applications requiring strong data consistency guarantees.
+2) Limited ACID compliance: NoSQL databases often sacrifice ACID (Atomicity, Consistency, Isolation, Durability) compliance to achieve greater scalability and performance.
+This can lead to data inconsistency.

-7) Security Concerns: NoSQL databases may have weaker security features and fewer access control mechanisms compared to traditional relational databases, potentially exposing data to security vulnerabilities.
+11) Security concerns: NoSQL databases may have weaker security features compared to traditional relational databases, potentially exposing data to vulnerabilities if not properly configured and maintained.

 Browse our course links : https://www.justacademy.co/all-courses